dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.2.2
+- Now the B key is responsible for Exporting
+- Now you can't run 2 Exports at once

 # Version 1.4.2.1
 - Export of ALL registry branches has been cut out
-- Removed events on the B key

 # Version 1.4.2.0
 - Fixed missing shadow for Windows 11